MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCrossGeoUsers.md

 ## DESCRIPTION

 The Get-SPOCrossGeoUsers cmdlet is used to return the SharePoint Online users that match a given criteria.
 The ValidDataLocation parameter is a switch used to validate the location of the data.
 This cmdlet requires a connection to a multi-geo tenant to run correctly.
-You must have the SharePoint Online Admin role or Global Administrator role to execute this cmdlet.
+You must have the SharePoint Online Admin role to execute this cmdlet.

 ## EXAMPLES